 This narrative summarizes the birth of the preventive maintenance program and the main factors which came about to justify its existence.
-It was imperative that the department and districts collaborate to moving all districts beyond a point of perpetual "breakdown maintenance" and capital expenditure to integrated, sustainable, best-practice facility care and management.
+It was imperative then, and continues today, that the department and districts collaborate to moving move all districts beyond a pointreal or perceived of perpetual "breakdown maintenance" and "fix-it" capital expenditure.
+We must jointly move to integrated, sustainable, best-practice facility care and management.
 This type of maintenance and facility management is beneficial to the taxpayer, to maintenance personnel, and to the students and staff in our schools.